mems/calepin/Development/JavaScript/JavaScript.md

 - [doubletap event for jquery](https://gist.github.com/asgeo1/1652946)
 - [Handling Events](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/HandlingEvents/HandlingEvents.html#//apple_ref/doc/uid/TP40006511-SW12)

-### Mouseup+mousedown on a translating element don't dispatch click event
+### `mousedown` then `mouseup` on a translating element don't dispatch click event

 Because your element contains sub-elements.
 Since translating is like moving the pointer, mousedown and mouseup occur on different elements (`event.target`).
-Could happend when there is an css transform transition at hover state of the element.
+Could happend when there is an css `transform` transition at hover state of the element.

 To prevent that, use `pointer-events: none;` on sub elements or listen `mouseup` instead of `click`.